ibm-cloud-docs/vpc/fs_snapshots_faqs.md

 {: faq}
 {: #faq-fs-snapshot-3}

 For zonal file shares, you can take up to 750 snapshots per share in a zone.
+A snapshot of a zonal share cannot exceed 10 TB.

 In the current release of regional file shares, you can take up to 30 snapshots per share in a region.
+The snapshot limit can be increased upon request.
+The snapshot of regional file shares can exceed 10 TB, up to 32 TB.

-The number of snapshots can be increased upon request/ Deleting snapshots from this quota makes space for more snapshots.
-A snapshot of a share cannot be greater than 10 TB for zonal file shares.
-Also, consider how your billing is affected when you increase the number of snapshots that you take and retain.
+Deleting snapshots from this quota makes space for more snapshots.
+Taking more snapshots affects billing, consider the financial impach when you increase the number of snapshots that you take and retain.

 ## Is there a limit on the size of a share that I can take a snapshot of?
 {: faq}